adxthya/notes/_posts/2025-05-29-create-a-discord-bot.md

   - bot
   - beatprints
   - railway
-description: How to create a host a discord bot using python and railway
+description: How to create and host a discord bot using python and railway
 ---
 >Make sure the python script is running and the bot is up before trying out the commands {: .prompt-warning }